 How to calm a crying baby

-Try some of the following ways to comfort your baby.
-Some may work better than others:
+Try some of the following ways to comfort and calm your baby:

-- Having some gentle noise in the background may help distract your baby.
+- Having some gentle noise, like white noise or music in the background may help distract your little one

-- Some older babies like to use a bit of cloth or a blanket as a comforter.
+- Some older babies like to use a comforter

 - Find something for them to listen to or look at.
 This could be music on the radio, a CD, a rattle, or a mobile above the cot.